john-redd/pt-3-heroku-demo/readme.md

 Most of you will more than likely want to follow the ["Push your own project to heroku"](#push-your-own-project-to-heroku) instructions.

 ### Push your own project to Heroku
+Start by navigating to your project directory and then opening it in VSCode.

-1. Open your terminal and run `npm install heroku` to add the required `heroku` dependency to your project.
+1. Open your terminal in VSCode and run `npm install heroku` to add the required `heroku` dependency to your project.
 2. `npx heroku login` to login to heroku.
 This should open up a tab in your browser after a few seconds.
 3. `git init` if you haven't already initialized a git repo
 4. `npx heroku git:remote -a replace-with-app-name`